motokimura/spacenet8_solution_5th-place/README.md

 > performance.

 - Data Cleaning and Pre-processing
-  - I removed some tiles which contains annotation errors from training and validation.
-See `pre_image_blacklist` field in `configs/defaults/foundation.yaml` and `configs/defaults/flood.yaml` of my solution code to know which tiles are removed.
+  - I excluded some tiles which contain annotation errors from training and validation.
+See `pre_image_blacklist` field in `configs/defaults/foundation.yaml` and `configs/defaults/flood.yaml` in my solution to know which tiles are removed.
   - For the tiles with 2 post-event images, the MSE between the pre-event image and each of the post-event images was calculated, and only the post-event image with the smaller MSE was used.
 This was done to discard the inappropriate post-event images, such as those that were almost completely black, misaligned with the pre-event image, or covered by clouds.
   - To increase the data, I generated new training samples by joining four adjacent tiles in the same fold together.
 Note that such "mosaicing" was done only for the training set, and the inference was done independently for each tile in the test set.
 - Validation
   - Done by 5-fold cross validation.
   - I found the training tiles could be divided into 4 geographically adjacent groups by using the pre-event image file name prefix (`105001001A0FFC00_0`, `10400100684A4B00_1`, `10300100AF395C00_2`, and `10500500C4DD7000_0`).
 I split each group into 5 segments by longitude and latitude, and combined 4 segments picked from each group into one fold.
-For more details, see `tools/make_folds_v3.py` of my solution code.
+For more details, see `tools/make_folds_v3.py` in my solution.
 - Models
   - Building and Road Segmentation
     - U-Net (EfficientNet-B5) x 5 folds & U-Net (EfficientNet-B6) x 5 folds